tmdc-io/whitepapers/DataOS Introduction/README.md

 **Tier 5: Consumption Layer**
 Multi-modal access interfaces including **REST/GraphQL APIs** for programmatic access, **Natural Language Query Engine** for business users, and **Model Context Protocol (MCP)** for AI/ML integration.
 This tier provides consistent authentication, authorization, and audit trails across all access patterns.
 The platform ensures [LLM accuracy through governed data access [5]](https://moderndata101.substack.com/p/does-your-llms-speak-the-truth-ensure), preventing AI hallucinations by maintaining data quality and context throughout the AI integration pipeline.

+The key architectural insight is **progressive abstraction**: each tier provides higher-level primitives while maintaining full control over lower-level optimizations.
+This enables DataOS to eliminate tool sprawl and data movement overhead while preserving the performance characteristics and specialized capabilities that drive enterprise adoption of best-of-breed solutions.

+**Core Architectural Principles:**
+- **Separation of Concerns**: Each tier has distinct responsibilities with clean interfaces
+- **Composable Design**: Components can be extended or replaced without affecting other tiers
+- **Declarative Management**: Infrastructure and data products defined as code with GitOps workflows
+- **Multi-Cloud Native**: Portable abstractions that leverage cloud-specific optimizations

 > **Technical Deep Dive**: For detailed technical specifications, microservices architecture, and implementation details of each tier, see the [DataOS Official Architecture Documentation [2]](https://dataos.info/architecture/).